shrut1996/Parsers/README.md

-# C-to-HTML Beautifier
+# Parsers

-This was an assignment of the Compiler Construction course, Semester II 2017/18.
-The repository contains a lex file that converts the chess.c file into the corresponding html file.
+This repository contains assignments of the Compiler Construction course, Semester II 2017/18.
+* FlexCBeautifier contains files for a Language Beautifier which formats C code to HTML using GNU Flex.
+* BibTex Parser contains files for a BibTex file parser created using ply (Python Lex-Yacc).